Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 To correct the IP addresses in the logs, one solution would be to modify the log format directive on your server to use one of these headers instead of the Load Balancer's IP address.
 Unfortunately, this approach is insufficient, as anyone can fill in this header, even without going through your OVHcloud Load Balancer.
 This manipulation would allow the visitor to impersonate someone else.
 Apart from the ethical aspect, this practice has legal, security and statistical implications that make its prevention essential.

-This is why the main web servers include specialized modules that allow you to precisely control the level of trust given to these headers based on :
+This is why the main web servers include specialized modules that allow you to precisely control the level of trust given to these headers based on:

-- The source IP address (must be exclusively that of your OVHcloud Load Balancer service !)
+- The source IP address (must be exclusively that of your OVHcloud Load Balancer service!)
 - The depth of the IP in the field.
 Indeed, each proxy (proxy, load balancer) adds the client's IP address to this field.

 The rest of this guide provides recommended configuration practices for the main web servers.